markwylde/code-style/pages/03-context-pattern.md

 - **Flexibility**: Override parts of context as needed

 It's dependency injection at its simplest: passing an object to a function.
 No frameworks, no decorators, no magic.
 Just functions and parameters, the way JavaScript was meant to be written.

-Next, we'll see how this context pattern enables bulletproof server lifecycle management—servers that start cleanly, restart reliably, and shut down gracefully.